flowupio/FlowUpAndroidSDK/README.md

 FlowUp, mobile real time applications performance monitoring solution!

-FlowUp helps you to radically improve your mobile applications performance with actionable insight into real-time key metrics including frame time, frames per second, bandwidth, memory consumption, CPU/GPU performance, disk usage and much more.
+FlowUp helps you to radically improve your mobile applications performance with actionable insight into real-time key reports including frame time, frames per second, bandwidth, memory consumption, CPU/GPU performance, disk usage and much more.
 Available for Android and iOS soon.

 How to build this project
 -------------------------